amalmariyasibi/OnlineMedicalStore/online_frontend/README_RENDER.md

 5. Configure the following settings:
    - Name: online-medical-store-frontend
    - Branch: main (or your default branch)
-   - Root Directory: Leave empty (or specify if your frontend is in a subdirectory)
+   - Root Directory: `online_frontend` (important: this is required because the frontend files are in a subdirectory)
    - Build Command: `npm run build`
    - Publish Directory: `build`